ebreitmo/benchio/shared-file/source/README.md

 ````

 The setting of the preprocessor values in the ```Makefile``` for the compiler flags will be overwritten by the entries in the input file.
-A warning will be issued that there is a discrepancy between what is set in the input file and the Makefile.
+A warning will be issued if there is a discrepancy between what is set in the input file and the Makefile.